sseung0703/KD_methods_with_TF/README.md

 <img src="plots.png" width="600">

 # Plan to do
-- Implement the Jacobian matching
+- Implement the Zeros-shot learning